 Linux Security for Business

 We have cleaned hundreds of websites of malware intrusion.
-We do our best to clean up compromises without requiring a server reload.
+We implement Linux hardening best practices to clean up compromises without requiring a server reload.
 The tools that we have developed to detect compromised hosts often find intrusions that automated scanners do not find.
 If you think that your server has compromised, then the sooner that you call, the soon we can fix it!

 Security Hardening Methodology